‘Honest Trailers’ creator Andy Signore fired after multiple sexual harassment allegations surface

-Hours after Harvey Weinstein was fired by the Weinstein Company board, Defy Media sacked Andy Signore, creator of the Honest Trailers series, from as post of senior vice president (content) of the Screen Junkies YouTube channel following several allegations of sexual harassment.
+Hours after Harvey Weinstein was fired by the Weinstein Company board, Defy Media sacked Andy Signore, creator of the Honest Trailers series, from his post of senior vice president (content) of the Screen Junkies YouTube channel following several allegations of sexual harassment.

 “Defy Media and Screen Junkies have today terminated Andy Signore’s employment, effective immediately.
 There is simply no justification for this egregious and intolerable behaviour,” the statement by the company said.